 Applications to the College are generally processed within 1-2 months (including ~6 weeks for applicants coming through Gateway).
 May take longer during peak times.
 The fees and timelines charts for each pathway to registration list the processing time for various applications.

 The Registration Committee has authorized College staff to extend the validity of some requirements (e.g., language proficiency test scores).
 A panel of the Registration Committee may consider extending the validity of some requirements (e.g., training).
-Jurisprudence Exam results will not be extended.
+Jurisprudence, Ethics and Professionalism exam results will not be extended.
 Please contact firstname.lastname@example.org for more information about expiry dates for your requirements.

 You may submit your documents for evaluation by the PEBC before your arrival.
 The PEBC Pharmacist Evaluating Exam may be offered in London, England for an additional fee.
 Please refer to the PEBC website for more information.